bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 You can save your game after every tenth trial.
 Note that these saves are only to resume your current Trial Mode session.
 DO NOT save over your game in progress!!
 The game warns you of this when you start Trial Mode, but not when you save.
 Saving is good for something however!
 Make a separate save for each leg of Trial Mode.
 This will allow you to pick up close to a spot where you may need to make multiple attempts to poach or steal for an achievement.

+When going for a poach or steal from the rare game, make sure that you don't kill the main monster or group of monsters before spawning it.
+If there is a unique monster for the stage, killing that monster will advance you to the next stage without killing the rest, including rare game.

 Roadmap: Probably not needed since the achievements are given in order
 - Trial 3 - Poach: Ripe Rampager (run past initial enemies and head left around the corner)
 - Trial 8 - Poach: Imdugud (stand in middle of platform among Bagoly for 10-15 seconds, have equipment to reach the flying foe)